hansvanlin/SMA-Tripower-5.0---Active-Power-Control/README.md

 For manual control the slider can be use to set the powerlevel in %, \
 or active control depending on the energy used, for this you need to measure or calculated the current use and feed that as input.
+Marge can be used to create a little feedback to the grid so that batteries can start charging and control antifeed.

 As an example I used anwb current hour price as input for the Dynamic Price Control.
 \